 An easily missed set of steps from St. Martin’s Lane leads through a low-roofed arch and around a corner to reveal what seems to be a perfectly preserved piece of London nostalgia: a spindly stretch of ornate window fronts and gaslight lamps, akin to anything found in the pages of Charles Dickens or Conan Doyle.

 According to the nearby plaque, the well-preserved row of shops was built in 1690, predated by a passage known as Fishers Alley.
 Actress and mistress to Charles II, Nell Gwynn, is thought to have been one of the earliest residents of the Court.
 It’s easy to imagine elaborate window displays, which were at the time gaining in popularity, decorating the elegant windows and catching the eyes of shoppers strolling by.
 When the shops slowly became increasingly unprofitable, the quaint alley was occupied by offices, and many theater and entertainment agents have taken spaces there at different points in time.
 Today, the doors are decorated with gleaming door knobs, knockers, and nameplates for the businesses contained within.

 The charming passageway now maintains a relatively secluded feel from the surrounding busy streets, serving as a scenic shortcut.
 Goodwin’s Court draws its fair share of local photographers and domestic TV stations in search of a unique city location.
 Whether viewed through the spectacles of Dickens or just straight out of the history books, it’s an excellent example of the architecture and historic charm that helps London continue to capture the imagination.

 Know Before You Go

-Goodwin's Court is easy walking distance from Trafalgar Square and the Charing Cross Tube Station.
+Goodwin's Court is easy walking distance from Trafalgar Square, and Charing Cross and Leicester Square Tube stations.